Keinta15/Magisk-iOS-Emoji/README.md

 [14.2 new emojis](https://blog.emojipedia.org/ios-14-2-emoji-changelog/)

 ## Troubleshooting
-If it doesn't work delete all files under /data/font/files/(Random folder name)
+If it doesn't work delete all files under /data/font/files/(Random folder name) although shouldn't be necesarry due to new added code.

 ## Tested on
 - OnesPlus 11 (A14)